-Currently, the item Pricing Policy is applied as a "one-off", meaning it is offered as a single price promotion and will only occur once.
-The "Pricing Policy" feature set does not establish a default policy to be used when you add new items.
+Pricing Policy is applied as a "one-off", meaning it is offered as a single price adjustment and will only occur once.
+The Pricing Policy feature set does not establish a default policy to be used when you add new items.

-On the Item Dashboard, under its "Actions" sidebar menu, click on Pricing Policy to open the "Item Pricing" page.
+From the main Item Dashboard, under its Actions sidebar menu, click on Pricing Policy.

 - Set the starting bid as a % of the item's value;

 - Set the bid increment as a % of the item's value; and,